8.3.2 Start days for early claims

 Early claims - PP

-A person who becomes qualified for PP because of the birth of a child CANNOT make an early claim for this payment.
+A person who becomes qualified for PP because of the birth of a child CANNOT make an early claim for this payment as it is deemed inappropriate for Services Australia to make contact with an applicant to confirm qualification in the event that a child is stillborn or dies shortly after birth.

 Act reference: SS(Admin)Act Schedule 2 clause 4(2)(b) Start day - early claim